Moscow concert hall attack: What do we know so far?

 “There were volleys of gunfire,” Primov told The Associated Press news agency.
 “We all got up and tried to move toward the aisles.
 People began to panic, started to run and collided with each other.
 Some fell down and others trampled on them.”

-Russian investigators said more than 60 people had been killed, while 145 more were injured in one of the worst attacks to hit the country in decades.
+Russian investigators said at least 133 people had been killed, while more than 100 others were injured in one of the worst attacks to hit the country in decades.

 The attackers also set off explosives that ignited a huge blaze that at one point covered as much as 12,900 square metres (139,000sq ft), according to Russian news agency Interfax.